mckeever02/mckvr.com/about.md

 Outside of work, I'm usually working on a side-project of some form or another.
 It helps me learn new skills at my own pace, without the constraints of budgets and timelines.

-Im my spare time, I’m either getting my ass kicked at Brazilian Jiu Jitsu, travelling to new places, listening to an audiobook, or taking photos on my film camera (Hipster AF).
+Im my spare time, I’m either getting my ass kicked at Brazilian Jiu Jitsu, travelling to new places, or taking photos.